Viral Assembly and Biological System Laboratory

 Brianda Agundis-Tinajero

 Brianda obtained her Engineering degree in biomedicine from the Science Department at UASLP.
-She is an M.Sc.
-Life Science Master’s Program at the Science Department at UASLP.
+She is a Ph.D. student in the Life Science Graduate Program at the Science Department at UASLP.
 She is being co-tutored by Profs.
 Mauricio Comas-García and Aldo Mejía-Rodríguez.
 She is developing software based on Artificial intelligence to find and characterize damaged mitochondria in SARS-CoV-2-infected cells.

 Verónica Arellano-Cerda

 Verónica is a Ph.D. student at the DICIM (Ph.D. in Engineering in Materials Sciences).
 She is being co-tutored by Profs.
 Mauricio Comas-García and Mildred Quintana-Ruiz.
-She is using a material sciences approach to understand the mechanical properties of a CHIKV mutant in which we have removed interactions that induce steric repulsions between glycoproteins.
+She is using a materials science approach to understand the mechanical properties of a CHIKV mutant in which we have removed interactions that induce steric repulsion between the glycoproteins.
+She should graduate by August/September 2026

 Andrea Castorena-Robles

-Andrea obtained her Engineering degree in Bioprocesses from the TIEMS and her M.Sc.i n Molecular Biology at IPICyT.
-She is working on understanding the electrostatic interactions between CHIKV E1 and E2 that control assembly and disassembly.
+Andrea obtained her Engineering degree in Bioprocesses from TIEMS and her M.Sc. in Molecular Biology from IPICyT.
+She is a Ph.D. student in the Life Science Graduate Program in the Science Department at UASLP and is working to understand the electrostatic interactions between CHIKV E1 and E2 that govern assembly and disassembly.
 She is currently tutored by Prof. Comas-Garcia.

-Miguel obtained his M.Sc. in Life Sciences studying some of the interactions that drive CHIKV budding.
-Now he is dissecting the E2-E2 interactions that control the assembly and disassembly of CHIV.
+Miguel obtained his M.Sc. in Life Sciences, studying interactions that drive CHIKV budding.
+He is a Ph.D. student in the Life Science Graduate Program in the Science Department at UASLP, and now he is dissecting the E2-E2 interactions that control the assembly and disassembly of CHIKV.
 He is currently tutored by Prof. Comas-Garcia.

 M.Sc.
 Students